monheimx9/sonarr-sub-managerr/readme.md

 Work in progress

+## Goal
+The goal is to mostly automate the extraction and remuxing of subtitles when you upgrade episodes from a serie

+The idea is to export every subtitle tracks after the *on import* or *on upgrade* events from Sonarr

+While also having the ability to fully export your entire collection

+The subtitles will be saved using that nomenclature /subtitles/*tvdbid*/SEASON/EPISODE/SXX.EXX.[Release-Group]-[Trackname].default-flag.track-lang.forced-flag.extention

 ## Features
 - [x] Treat queue from Sonarr grab folder ./grabs/ -g (--grab)
 - [ ] Switch to verbose mode -v (--verbose)